 - The violence is up to 11 on this movie.
 THIS MOVIE IS RATED R FOR A REASON.
 The claws are used and depicted realistically in this film.
 Don’t pull a Deadpool and take your kids to this.
 This movie is not for them.
 There are plenty of ‘F’ bombs and ‘S’ bombs here too.

 - My friends that came with me were emotionally overwhelmed after seeing this movie.
 It isn’t a fun movie to watch.
-This didn’t bother me as I was happy to actually feel something after a movie for a change, even if it’s not really a positive emotion.
+This didn’t bother me as I was happy to actually feel something after a movie for a change.
+However it’s not really a positive emotion.
 If you go in expecting an emotional and darker movie, that is what you will get.

 Awkward Walk-In Meter: 4/5